copernicus-mogley/zkav.club/workshops/README.md

 3. **Proposed Date and Duration**

-   - Please indicate your preferred dates (pick 3) to livestream your workshop.
+   - Please indicate your preferred date to livestream your workshop.

 4. **Required Resources**